fanf2/qp/notes-dns.md

 upper node might involve testing whether it is a laetter or a digit, or doing a table lookup.

-If the key is converted to a bit index vector then the simplified traversal loop can be used pretty much verbatim.
+If the key is eagerly converted to bit indexes then the simplified traversal loop can be used pretty much verbatim.
 As a consequence the distinction between upper and lower branch nodes disappears, and becomes a matter of how bytes are mapped to bit indexes during name preparation.